 I started creating my own language when I was twelve so that I could write stories in it and never have to worry about other people reading them.
 Mainly because I used the name of whatever bully was bothering me as the villain's name.
 It would have been awkward if a friend read that and happened to spread it around school that I was writing stories about So and So usurping thrones and poisoning people.

-E. E. McGill started creating her own language when she was twelve so that she could write stories in it and never have to worry about other people reading them.
-At fourteen, she started writing Arcania, Book One of the Antarctic Circle, and intended to keep it secret until one of her best friends got suspicious and asked why she was carrying an enormous green journal everywhere.
-The joy that she had revealing Arcania to her friend was overwhelming, and Arcania quickly turned into a bigger idea.
+At fourteen, I began Arcania, Book One of the Antarctic Circle, and intended to keep it secret until one of my best friends got suspicious and asked why I was carrying an enormous green journal everywhere.
+The joy that I had revealing Arcania to her was overwhelming, and Arcania turned into a bigger idea.

 As for hobbies, I love reading, drawing, anime, cryptozoology, etymology, drawing, hiking, and anime.
 And anime.